AntoCuc/php-rest-server/README.md

 ## Dependencies

-The Php Rest Server only requires:
+The Php Rest Server requires only:

 * Apache with mod_rewrite.so enabled
 * A recent PHP version